Columbus Medical Malpractice Lawyers

 If you have been the victim of malpractice, you should not be expected to foot the bill or any costs related to medical negligence.
 A lawyer can help you fight for compensation related to economic losses, non-economic losses, as well as punitive damages.

-Why Choose Rinehardt Law Firm to Handle My Case?
+Why Choose Rinehardt Injury Attorneys to Handle My Case?

 Our skilled legal team of John Rinehardt, Hillary Rinehardt, and Melanie Fahey work on behalf of Ohioans, making sure that they are empowered through what is often a discouraging situation.
 All three of our attorneys have a specific skill set that they put to work for the benefit of injury victims.